aviumlabs/drupal-compose/README.md

 After the environment has been configured Drupal docker services will be started automatically if docker is running.
-Otherwise, start docker and use of the commands below to start the docker Drupal services.
+Otherwise, start docker and use the commands below to start the docker Drupal services.

-Once the Drupal services are running, please see the runtime-guide for further information on configuring the Drupal instance.
+Once the Drupal services are running, please see the docs/runtime-guide.md for further information on configuring the Drupal instance.

 ## Additional Docker Information

 To run the services in the background: